rosszurowski/hibiscss/readme.md

 }
 ```

-Run `npm run build-css` to make the file or update it when you make changes to your kit.
+Run `npm run build-css` to create your styles, and re-run whenever you make changes to your kit.

 ## Kits

-Hibiscss generates css using _kits_, presets that map a visual language you define to a bunch of css styles.
+Hibiscss generates css using _kits_, presets that map your visual language to functional css styles.
 Hibiscss comes with two kits bundled into the package:

 * **default** ([docs](https://github.com/rosszurowski/hibiscss/blob/master/docs/default.md)): small, highly customizable kit
 * **tachyons** ([docs](https://github.com/rosszurowski/hibiscss/blob/master/docs/tachyons.md)): familiar tachyons-like classes

-Kits are just functions that take a bunch of options, returning rules for hibiscss to generate.
+Kits are functions which take options, and return css rules for hibiscss to generate.
 For example, using the default kit:

 ```js
 import hibiscss from 'hibiscss';